dripstaltd/road-to-full-stack/aha-moments.md

 ## 😂 AHA Moments

 - **css**: Websites are responsive, if they are not its our own making.
+- **css **: Write Mobile first Layouts - add complexity as our screens get bigger, not smaller.

 ## 👨‍🎓 New Learnings & Thats why!